Bachelor of Science in Dental Hygiene

 Job Description According to the ADA

 A career as a dental hygienist offers a wide range of challenges.
 In the dental office, the dentist and the dental hygienist work together to meet the oral health needs of patients.
-Since each state has its own specific regulations regarding their responsibilities, the range of services performed by hygienists varies from state to state.
+Since each state has its own specific regulations regarding its responsibilities, the range of services performed by hygienists varies from state to state.
 Some of the services provided by dental hygienists may include:

-patient screening procedures; such as assessment of oral health conditions, review of the health history, oral cancer screening, head and neck inspection, dental charting and taking blood pressure and pulse
+patient screening procedures; such as assessment of oral health conditions, review of the health history, oral cancer screening, head and neck inspection, dental charting, and taking blood pressure and pulse

 taking and developing dental radiographs (x-rays)